ymolists/website/gitpod/docs/command-line-interface.md

 ## tasks

-Programatically view and interact with workspace tasks as defined in the projects [.gitpod.yml](/docs/references/gitpod-yml).
+Programmatically view and interact with workspace tasks as defined in the project's [.gitpod.yml](/docs/references/gitpod-yml).
 Useful when using the command line, such as ssh'ing into a workspace or after accidentally losing view of a terminal and it's output.

 ### list